mhogan-nwra/envector/docs/tutorials/whatsnext.rst

 How the documentation is organized
 ==================================

-The nvector main documentation is broken up into "chunks" designed to fill different needs:
+The envector main documentation is broken up into "chunks" designed to fill different needs:

-* The :doc:`introductory material </tutorials/index>` is designed for people new to nvector.
-It doesn't cover anything in depth, but instead gives a hands on overview of how to use nvector.
+* The :doc:`introductory material </tutorials/index>` is designed for people new to envector.
+It doesn't cover anything in depth, but instead gives a hands on overview of how to use envector.

-* The :doc:`topic guides </topics/index>`, on the other hand, dive deep into individual parts of nvector from a theoretical perspective.
+* The :doc:`topic guides </topics/index>`, on the other hand, dive deep into individual parts of envector from a theoretical perspective.

 * We've written a set of :doc:`how-to guides </how-to/index>` that answer common "How do I ...?" questions.

-* The guides and how-to's don't cover every single class, function, and method available in nvector -- that would be overwhelming when you're trying to learn.
+* The guides and how-to's don't cover every single class, function, and method available in envector -- that would be overwhelming when you're trying to learn.
 Instead, details about individual classes, functions, methods, and modules are kept in the :doc:`reference </reference/index>`.
 This is where you'll turn to find the details of a particular function or